How To Plan An Indian Wedding in the Pacific Northwest

 Rise of Indian weddings in the PNW

-In the last few years that we have seen a vibe shift and trend explosion among couples.
-Indian couples are still desiring and opting for a one of a kind experience for their guests.
-While destinations like Cabo, Bali and such have strongly held up their end as coveted spots for Indian weddings, couples are opting out of the “beach” vibe for an experience that simply alters ones brain chemistry- we’re talking group activities for the guests like wine tasting in the Willamette Valley, paddle boarding/kayaking at Trillium Lake or a day trip to see the sights along the Columbia River Gorge.
-We’re even seeing a shift in trend in bach trips, ex- Vegas is no longer ‘THE’ place, destinations like Nashville, Scottsdale or Vail are becoming popular.
-The point is, we all want something fresh and exciting.
+Destinations like Cabo, Bali, and Europe have strongly held up their end as coveted spots for big fat Indian weddings, but now couples are opting out of the “been-there-done-that” location for experience’s that alters ones brain chemistry: we’re talking group activities for the guests like wine tasting in the Willamette Valley, paddle boarding/kayaking at Trillium Lake or a day trip to see the sights along the Columbia River Gorge.

 Choosing a venue